angeldollface/androfetch/README.markdown

 ```
 - `your_password_for_your_keystore` is a placeholder for your actual password of your actual keystore. `keystore_alias` is a placeholder for your keystore's alias and `key_store_path` is a placeholder for the path to your keystore.

-- Run the following command from the root of this project:
+- Run the following command from the root of this project to build the project:
     - Windows: `./gradlew.bat assembleRelease`
     - Nix: `./gradlew assembleRelease`